rioharper/VocalForge/README.md

 *NOTE: While this does reduce time on spent on dataset curation, verifying the output at each step is important as it isn't perfect*

-*this project is very much in the development stage, so bare that in mind as frequent updates may have bugs or not work for already written code*

 ![a flow chart of how this repo works](https://github.com/rioharper/VocalForge/blob/main/media/join_processes.svg?raw=true)